Outbound Exchange: Frequently Asked Questions

 - How will I be nominated?

-After your acceptance, nominations will be sent by the International Programs/CIBER Office to the Partner/Host Institution.
+After your acceptance, nominations will be sent by the Office of Global Business to the Partner/Host Institution.

 - Do I have to apply to the Host Institution and how do I do that?

-You will apply to the host institution according to THEIR process.
+You will apply to the host institution according to THEIR process, after you have been nominated by the Office of Global Business.
 Our office will assist you and will send all exchange students’ applications to the host institution on behalf of the students.

 Cost of the Program